javascript-tutorial/en.javascript.info/1-js/11-async/01-callbacks/article.md

 That's called a "callback-based" style of asynchronous programming.
 A function that does something asynchronously should provide a `callback` argument where we put the function to run after it's complete.

-Here we did it in `loadScript`, but of course, it's a general approach.
+Here we did it in `loadScript`, but of course it's a general approach.

 ## Callback in callback

-How can we load two scripts sequentially: the first one, and then the second one after it?
+How can we load two scripts sequentially: the first one and then the second one after it?

-The natural solution would be to put the second `loadScript` call inside the callback, like this:
+The natural solution would be to put the second `loadScript` call inside the callback like this:

 ```js
 loadScript('/my/script.js', function(script) {